 Abairo Falls in Oluko (East of Arua City)... |

 Below are directions to Abairo Falls (owned by John Acile) on River Asa which flows into Acha: From Arua Hill Roundabout, turn right and follow Weatherhead Park Lane.
-Cut right onto Oluko Road until the football field near Alua Primary School (Education is the Key to Success), then cut right again plus follow the right curve (instead of left split) near Malingumu Events Amsterdam for 2 kilometres until you cross River Asa bridge.
+Cut right onto Oluko Road until the football field near Alua Primary School (Education is the Key to Success), then cut right again plus follow the right curve (instead of left split) near Malingumu Events Amsterdam (that promotes boxing in Arua) for 2 kilometres until you cross River Asa bridge.
 Shortly after it, the road curves right towards Ambeko, but move straight on your left.
 This is the trickiest moment of the journey; if you get it right, you will find yourself near Oluko Falls (a series of waterfalls).
 On this lefthand route which I call Waterfalls Road, you will find homes, a camping site, forests, grasslands, gardens, Shine office with roofed car-park and finally Arise Center on your left.
 As you approach your destination, you will see breathtaking undulating hills and valleys on your rightside; it's quite unbelievable considering the flat near-plateau appearance of Arua close to the city.
 There are scattered people on the way, so you won't feel completely lonely as you slope: You have reached Oluko Falls (though some locals deny that name; I think it's a series) which starts with Oloporoporo Falls (bought by an American humanitarian from Acile's uncle) on the left of a uniquely-designed-and-painted shop (with a green ironsheet roof just like the bigger houses behind it on the same compound).
 Abairo Falls near (then 57-year-old) John Acile's home next to a metallic roadblock is farther down at the bottom end of Waterfalls Road.
 Acile's place is where your vehicle stops (and you may have to pay some money - around 2K UGX - for his family to watch it for you; Gate Entry fee documented with Abairo Waterfalls Friends Association receipt starts at 3K for locals, 5K for Indians and 10K for Bazungu), but you can hear waterfalls roaring from here though won't see Abairo until you slope farther past the foodhouse, sheds and latrine.
 It's a very good outdoor exercise adventure even if you start panting for breath.
 You can even sit on a bench or chair and watch the riverwater just before it falls down the gorge, technically the reverse Top of Abairo Falls.
 There is floating safety-equipment for learners or young swimmers eg black inflated-tyre-tubes.
 Between both waterfalls are smaller ones (one of which I named Ac[h]ile who showed it to me) or rapids (whitewater) and the land across the river in this stretch was bought by BN Group (an Anglican organisation) who plan to build a hospital plus Bible Study University.

 Another TikTok-uploadable route is from Muni through a panya at Our Lady of Rosary Ambeko Chapel (Eucharistic Centre in Oluko Parish of Arua Diocese) or to Ambeko-Oluko Bypass Junction, then turn right towards Ambeko Primary School with borehole on the side and follow the road after the school until you turn right.
 You can also follow the left-right-left-right winding road only until you reach a sharp corner and turn right.
 If you go farther, you will reach the first route above and see the Asa Bridge; Waterfalls Road starts when you cut right.
 Before my mother departed in Twenty22, I had asked some people in a garden along the motorway connecting Oluko Road to Muni and Ewuata where Oluko Falls was, but they didn't know and grey clouds were hovering above warning of rain, so I went back home.
 However, I discovered that about 300 metres after the triple-culvert River Asa Bridge is another diversion on the eastside that links you to the above mentioned Ambeko-Oluko Bypass at a Y-corner; you basically have three (to four or more) routes.